 One likely explanation is that the health authorities early on detected the virus, and began testing a large number of people (in comparison, most other countries were not aware of the virus until it had pretty much established itself, that is, too late).

 Up until today the health authorities had only requests for how to protect oneself.
-With WHO declaring this a pandemic, it has been decided to institute what can only be termed draconian measures.
+With the World Health Organization (WHO) declaring this a pandemic, it has been decided to institute what can only be termed draconian measures.
 As of today, throughout the country, kindergartens are closed, all educational institutions including universities are closed, health services staff are forbidden to travel abroad, cultural events and sports events with more than 500 attendants are forbidden.
 Restaurants and bars and other such establishments will close.
 Training centres will close.
-Hair dressing salons will close.
+Hair salons will close.
 All personal contact is to be avoided (minimum distance 1 m).
-We are all advised to avoid using public transport.
+We are advised to avoid using public transport.
 Everybody who travels to Norway is to be quaranteed.
 We are strongly encouraged to avoid leisure travel.
 The list goes on and on.
-These measures may be in effect through April.
+These measures may be in effect at least through April.

-I won't even begin to address the economic fallout - for carriers, for the tourism sector, for concert/event organizers, etc. The stock market is crashing.
+I will not even begin to address the economic fallout – for carriers, for the tourism sector, for concert/event organizers, etc. The stock market is crashing.

 Finally, two interesting observations: First, these draconian measures are not handed down from above.
 While the government determined it, in effect we are all behind it, we are all in on it.
 We all understand and accept that this is necessary in order to stop the progress of Covid-19.
 By the same token, probably all of us will follow these measures, do our bit.
 This is the result of living in a country governed by the kind of social contract that underlies much of the values and rules we live by, and how we relate to each other, in effect, who we are.